-There are so many different styles and genres to learn to sing, from classical singing to jazz to Broadway-style.
-Read on for some tips from St. Augustine, FL Heather L. for exploring pop music, even if you started out with classical training…
+There are so many different styles and genres to learn to sing, from classical singing to jazz.
+Read on for some tips from vocal coach Heather L. about exploring pop music, even if you started out with classical training…

 This article, however instructional, is a very personal one for me to write.
 After studying opera and classical singing exclusively for 10 years, I finally admitted to myself that while I still loved to sing, I no longer loved to sing in that style.
 And while that part of my journey gave me the knowledge and confidence to find my life’s work, teaching music, I wanted to return to the kind of music that inspired me to start singing in the first place: pop.

 Here is the story of a similar singer who gained experience switching between classical and pop singing.
 Note the differences she mentions between the two styles, and then continue reading below for some helpful tips to begin transitioning from classical to pop.

 As my longest and most impactful voice teacher once told me, the biggest difference between classical music and pop is that in classical music, the music is more important than the words, and in pop, the words are more important than the music.
 Understanding this notion has helped me greatly in my own path from the world where the most gorgeous aria could be about a tree, to the world where a simple, unfulfilling melody is matched with profound lyrics about civil rights.
 This is an important principle that could begin your process of transition.
 Here are the rest of the steps.

 • Start listening to a lot of (quality) pop